nanome-ai/nanome-plugin-deployer/README.md

 # Auto Deploy the Nanome Starter Stack

-A quick script to deploy the Nanome Starter Stack
+A quick script to deploy the Nanome Starter Stack group of plugins

 ## Video tutorial